karlabelem/Duet/Duet.md

 ## Continous Integration / Continuous Deployment

+### Workflow
+##### What to test
+We will run unit tests and build the web-app to ensure tests pass and builds are successful.
+##### When to test
+Tests will be run when a push or pull request is done on the "main" branch.

 ### Pros/Cons
 Here’s a detailed comparison of three popular CI/CD services for integrating with GitHub: **GitHub Actions, GitLab CI/CD, and CircleCI**.